 Fraud Alert FAQs

 We look at many variables when determining that a transaction is suspicious and potentially fraudulent (for example, the number, dollar amount and rate of transactions, merchant type and location).
-We also monitor prior account geographical usage, for example, a transaction that is presented from a location not consistent with other account transactions may block further usage of your card.
+We also monitor prior geographical debit card usage, for example, a transaction that is presented from a location not consistent with other account transactions may block further usage of your card.
 In some cases, the characteristics of multiple transactions may raise suspicion.
 So, the alert you receive may ask about more than one transaction.
 New account holders may initially receive more fraud alerts until a card use history can be built up (typically the first 30-45 days).
 Once we know normal card use patterns, these alerts will subside by recognizing typical behaviors.

 Yes, but please remember it is very important that we have multiple forms of communication for you in our system, so that you have no issues receiving your fraud alerts.
 Please call us at 1.866.398.7226 or fill out this secure webform to request that your home phone number be updated to your mobile phone number.
 Please note that in doing so, all contact from the bank through phone will be routed to your mobile phone.
 If you'd like to stop receiving fraud alerts via text, please respond to your fraud alert with "STOP".

 Initial telephone contact will not be specific to a certain card.
 Once someone responds to the message, they will be told the last four digits of the card that has the questionable transaction.
 In an effort to keep messages separate, each member of a household may want to provide their own primary number for calling purposes, such as a mobile number.